EltonZhong/TheRollingStones/source/_posts/code/kotlin/KotlinJsGrammer.md

   - Code
 categories:
   - code
-desc: Official document is not detailed.
+desc: the Official document is not detailed.
 I will talk about something more in this document, and why kotlin.js is better than typescript.
 date: 2018-12-18 21:37:45
 ---